 Sure, I take about 4-5 different supplements daily, which helps me stay healthy, productive, and sane.
 Or so I wish to believe 🙂

 When it comes to biohacking and productivity, it’s really hard to point to a few hacks that impact my performance the most.
 If you really want me to pick a few, it’s probably optimizing my sleep, eating a whole-food plant-based diet, meditating daily, taking nootropic supplements, and taking cold showers.

 I believe it’s the basics that usually have the most significant impact – they help you go from a 50% performance to 99,7%.
 To get from there to 99,9% is an entirely different process then.

 6. There is a lot of misinformation online with supplements and some quite obscure biohacking practices.
-Are there any productivity hacks that you have tried that has failed and you believe is complete rubbish?
+Are there any productivity hacks that you have tried that have failed and you believe is complete rubbish?

 I am sure there are plenty, but it’s kind of hard to know which are the ones that are complete rubbish.
 The problem that if something works for you, it might not work for me, but it doesn’t mean it’s rubbish – it just doesn’t work for me.